sjcockell/mmb8052/practicals/practical_03.md

 Move this file (`requirements.txt`) into the base directory of the project directories you created in Exercise 3.1.

 # Version Control

+Version control is the practice of tracking and managing changes to a set of files over time.
+It is most commonly used for keeping track of changes made to software code, but can be used for any set of files in which changes can easily be enumerated.
+Good version control, like the practices of documentation and software management detailed above, is essential in enabling reproducible computational research.
+Furthermore, good version control is helpful in maintaining a working backup of our important files.

+## Git

+[Git](https://git-scm.com/) is one of many _version control systems_ (VCS) - software which enables version control.
+There are many other VCS available, such as [Mercurial](https://www.mercurial-scm.org/) and [Subversion](https://subversion.apache.org/), but Git is the most widely used.
+Git is a _distributed_ VCS, which means it does not require a centralised server to store a master code _repository_ (a feature of older VCS like Subversion).

+Version control, and Git, can get very complicated.
+We are going to introduce the basics of a very linear version management process to try and avoid getting lost in the weeds, but do be aware that we are only scratching the surface.

+### Init